cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/openssh-fido2-hardwarekey.md

 ssh-add -L
 ```

-In principle it should not be necessary to kill the agent first, but for whatever reason, without killing the agent first I had sometimes trouble
-adding the key to the agent and it exited with an error.
+In principle, it should not be necessary to kill the agent first, but for whatever reason, without killing the agent first, I sometimes had trouble adding the key to the agent, and it exited with an error.

 ## References